 – parent in jail

 “She seems much happier and talks about her mom more often than before the visits.

 Her mom is more a part of her life now.
 They have a connection again.”

 – caregiver of child participant

-TeleStory is a free video visiting program for children who have a parent in jail.
-TeleStory provides a safe, child-friendly space at a local library for children to connect over video with a parent in jail.
-The TeleStory name and concept was developed from the Brooklyn NY Public Library.
+Developed from the Brooklyn NY Public Library, TeleStory is a free video visiting program that provides a safe, child-friendly space at a local library for children to connect over video with a parent in jail

 WHY TELESTORY MATTERS